charleywu/graphInference/README.md

 ## Data
-* `exp1/` contains a csv of the (anonymized) experiment data `experiment1Full.csv` and `graphs.json` defines the graph structures used in the experiment
+* `exp1/` contains a csv of the (anonymized) experiment data `experiment1Full.csv` and `graphs.json` defines the graph structures used in experiment 1
-* `banditTask/` contains a csv of the (anonymized) experiment data `networkBandit.csv` and `network2.json` defines the graph structures used in the experiment
+* `banditTask/` contains a csv of the (anonymized) experiment data `networkBandit.csv` and `network2.json` defines the graph structures used in experiment 2

 ## Analyses